Introduction to the field

 Why Business Studies?

-Wageningen University & Research's Master Management, Economics and Consumer Studies is the only study programme to offer a combination of business studies with nature and environment, sustainable development, management and policy, living environment and logistics.
+Wageningen University & Research's master's Management, Economics and Consumer Studies is the only study programme to offer a combination of business studies with nature and environment, sustainable development, management and policy, living environment and logistics.

 Upon graduation from this specialisation, you will have career prospects as a manager or consultant in the business sector, hospitals, financial institutions, auditing or accounting companies, governmental departments or food industry.
 Visit future career for the stories and career paths of Alumni.